telerik/ajax-docs/controls/asyncupload/client-side-programming/onclientadded.md

 The **OnClientAdded** client-side event occurs when a new row has just been added to the **RadAsyncUpload** control.

->note This event occurs for the initial rows that are added when the **RadAsyncUpload** control is first loaded, as well as any rows automatically added after a file has been uploaded or after invocation of the client-side **addFileInput()** method.
+>tip This event occurs for the initial rows that are added when the **RadAsyncUpload** control is first loaded, as well as any rows automatically added after a file has been uploaded or after invocation of the client-side **addFileInput()** method.
 >